 Join us and be part of the conversation!
-Thursday, November 8, 2018 Dinner Keynote Speaker Ambassador Joseph Y. Yun Senior Advisor at The Asia Group, Global Affairs Analyst for CNN Joseph Y. Yun previously served as US Ambassador to Malaysia and Deputy Assistant Secretary of State for Korea and Japan.
-Widely recognized as one … Continued
+Thursday, November 8, 2018 Dinner Keynote Speaker Ambassador Joseph Y. Yun Senior Advisor- The Asia Group; Global Affairs Analyst- CNN Joseph Y. Yun previously served as US Ambassador to Malaysia and Deputy Assistant Secretary of State for Korea and Japan.
+Widely recognized as one of the … Continued

 Grace Liu, a research associate at the James Martin Center for Nonproliferation Studies and an intelligence analyst in the US Army National Guard, was with friends on a beach in California, watching the sunset, when texts sent to their phones alerted them to a seismic event.
 “We saw this was in Northeast Asia,” recalled Liu, … Continued